So, you need to write an information security policy. And you’re totally overwhelmed.

 CERT has a long history of providing helpful, in-depth security resources.
-Unsurprisingly, they have a huge section of articles and research specifically geared towards managers.
-The articles on this page aren’t quite as basic or high-level as some of the other items on this list.
+Unsurprisingly, they have a huge section of articles and research specifically geared towards enterprise risk and resilience The articles on this page aren’t quite as basic or high-level as some of the other items on this list.
 But there are still some terrific pieces of information in here.
 If you’re willing to wade into some denser territory, you could learn things that will help you put together a stronger security policy.

 TechTarget has a whole section on information security policies, procedures, and guidelines.
 There are a ton of articles and resources here, so these are a few articles that may be good to start with.
 Just a note, you’ll have to register with a corporate email address to view these:

 No matter what, writing an information security policy is going to be a big undertaking.
 It takes a lot of research, a lot of introspection, and a lot of collaboration from all areas of the business.
 Even in a perfect world, that’s not an easy task.